 Usually the court will use the "center of gravity" philosophy for determining governing law over a particular contract, meaning that whichever jurisdiction is most closely related to the issue is the law that will be applied.

 The contract will sometimes specify which law governs the agreement within its writings.

 Sometimes the law of the area applies, so the law of the place where the contract was created and performed is that which will apply.

 If two different countries come under a contract, the doctrine of international comity comes into play.
 So the law of both countries will govern in any issues that might arise with the contract in a pursuit of diplomacy.

 If you need help with types of contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.